 Why do I feel disconnected from myself?

-What disconnection actually feels like
+What does disconnection actually feel like?

 In the body, it can feel like a lack of sensation or dullness.
 We may feel ungrounded, as if we're moving through life without a clear internal anchor.
 Desire becomes harder to access.
 So does joy.